 - Having a generalized feeling of being overstimulated

 - Too much worrying about what will happen next

-Circadian rhythms work as an internal clock, directing things like sleep-wake cycle, metabolic process, and body’s temperature.
+Circadian rhythms work as an internal clock, directing things like the sleep-wake cycle, metabolic process, and body temperature.
 Interfering with circadian rhythms may bring about insomnia.
 Jet lag from flying across time zones or working in an early or late shift may also trigger insomnia.

 Bad sleep routines

-Unpredictable bedtime schedule, naps, stimulating activities before going to sleep, unpleasant sleep conditions are bad sleep routines.
+Unpredictable bedtime schedules, naps, stimulating activities before going to sleep, and unpleasant sleep conditions are bad sleep routines.
 Your sleep cycle is disrupted if you use your bedroom for work, watch television on the bed, play video games, or use smartphones just before bedtime.